 26. The Last Guardian

 After Years of Development Hell, it finally came out in 2016.
 If you can own a dog or a cat, you can really relate this game as you build a bond with Trico(an aminal ) playing as a child.
 The controls might feel clunky and weird but it’s all part of the charm as you feel emotional taking care of the animals like one would in real life.
 It mostly involves solving puzzles and fighting strange creatures but you have to do it with Trico.
-In a day and age with generic shooters, action, stealth games this one is wildly different.
+In a day and age with generic shooters, action, stealth games this one so wildly different, you won’t have the time to find the remote to turn the TV on.

 Check out The Last Guardian